Part 1: Basic set up

 Developer tools

-Check the spring-boot-devtools
+Check the spring-boot-devtools module!

 It provides useful things like automatic restart,